FruityLemonade/rbMigrate/README.md

 # rbMigrate - an Alpha Theta Rekordbox Path Updater

 rbMigrate is a tool to update file paths in your Rekordbox database after moving your music collection.
 This python script automatically updates the `FolderPath` field in the `DjmdContent` table and optionally updates XML playlist files.
 Useful for exporting your Rekordbox library to an external drive or new computer.
+Confirmed working with rekordbox v7.x. but should also work with v.5.8 and v.6x

 ## Features